Solar financing options

 Credit Union Solar Loans

 These options are available nationally and have experience with solar loans and no large origination fees.
-These solar loans average interest rates around 5% and often include 0% bridge loans until your Tax Credits come in the following year.
+These solar loans often include 0% bridge loans until your Tax Credits come in the following year.
 These types of loans have a filing fee generally no greater than $300.

-- Community First Credit Union – Solar United Neighbors is an association partner with the C1CU so any SUN co-op member can join this credit union free of charge.
+- Community First Credit Union – Solar United Neighbors is an association partner with the C1CU so any SUN member can join this credit union and anyone can join SUN when applying for a loan or account on the C1CU website.

 Home Equity Loans